A CRUCIAL DISTINCTION:

 When I was training, the expression "conditions of use" (usually shortened to "conditions") was used by our teachers mainly for discussing a trainee's particular level of development—though not usually in his or her presence, presumably because it might prompt the trainee to try to change the conditions directly by trying to manipulate any of the aspects in question.
 You might hear a teacher say, "Oh, she has very poor conditions; but she does understand how to inhibit and direct fairly well."
 Or you might hear the converse: "His conditions have improved, even though he still can't seem to inhibit his habitual responses very well."
 But it was generally conceded by all the teachers there that good conditions of use were both a major goal and a necessity for everyone in training, no matter how "normal" they seemed on entering the course.
 As training progressed, it became ever clearer that without good conditions of use, an improved manner of use alone wouldn't be sufficient for managing a full teaching load—that is, the kind of teaching that includes working toward improving both a pupil's manner of use and his or her conditions of use with the view of achieving an "integrated (normal) working of the postural mechanisms" (UCL, pp. 107-110), which Alexander described as a main purpose of employing inhibition and a conscious direction of the primary control in reaction to the stimulus of living.

 Of course, a main feature of conditions of use—maybe even more so than with the tensions and collapsings we make in our habitual manner of use—is that we don't usually, and often can't, feel our poor conditions of use in the early stages of learning and training in the Technique because of our faulty sensory appreciation.
 Many of our ingrained tightnesses and flaccidities have often existed in us for so long that, if perceived at all, they "feel right and natural," to use Alexander's oft-repeated phrase.
 Sometimes they can also harbor elements of strong emotion and attitudes; and we usually don't even begin to understand how deeply seated these conditions have been until they actually begin to change.
 Until then, it is easy to think that no particular improvement needs to happen other than in our manner of use.
 Accordingly, it's unlikely that, as teachers, we can assess what changes in conditions need to happen in our pupils and trainees or understand how to direct them with our hands toward those changes unless we've experienced enough improvement in our own conditions of use to know what we're looking for in those we work on.
-Being able to introduce people to the concepts of the Technique is one thing; but knowing what is required for taking them toward an "integrated (normal) working of the postural mechanisms" is quite another.
+Being able to introduce people to the concepts of the Technique is one thing (as is mainly, or exclusively the case in the tpe of group work begun by Ms Barstow and pepetuated by the teachers she trained); but knowing what is required for taking them toward an "integrated (normal) working of the postural mechanisms" is quite another.
 It is worth quoting here what Alexander writes about "conditions" in Chapter V of The Use of the Self ("Diagnosis and Medical Training," p.
 82):

 When [man's] sensory appreciation is untrustworthy, it is possible for him to become so familiar with seriously harmful conditions of misuse of himself that these malconditions will feel right and comfortable.